-We are saddened to have lost our founder and leader, Nancy Peterson.
-It is a loss felt throughout the community and schools.
-The new officers of the Gilbert Community Historical Society are President - Teri Harriman Gallahan, Vice President – Nancy Long, Secretary - Margot Eness and Treasurer - Gene Upstill.
+The officers of the Gilbert Community Historical Society are President - Teri Harriman Gallahan, Vice President – Nancy Long, Secretary - Margot Eness and Treasurer - Gene Upstill.

-We generally have our meetings at 7:00 pm, on the fourth Tuesday of each month at the Red Buchman Gilbert Community Center, in the back part of the Library building at 207 Main Street.
+We generally have our meetings at 4:00 pm, on the fourth Tuesday of each month at the Red Buchman Gilbert Community Center, in the back part of the Library building at 207 Main Street.
 We have many activities planned throughout the year.
 Our fundraisers include a reprinting of a couple cookbooks.
 One is compiled circa 1950 of recipes of the Ladies Auxiliary of V.F.W.
 Post #8069.
 The other is a reprint of a Congregational Church cookbook from the 40s.
 These books are for sale at our museum at 209 Main Street.
-We also have DVDs of our past Harvest Fest productions for sale at the museum.
-We are open on Tuesdays from 4:00 to 6:00.
-Or call Teri Harriman Gallahan (515-233-9347), Nancy Long (515-290-8751) or Bob Jensen (515-291-4262) to have the museum opened at a different time.
+We also have DVDs of our past Harvest Fest productions, Gilbert Days shirts and Gilbert round about shirts for sale at the museum.
+We are open on Tuesdays from 3:00 to 5:00, but we close in the winter from December until April.
+Please call Teri Harriman Gallahan (515-708-2808) or Nancy Long (515-290-8751) to have the museum opened during the hours we are closed.
 We love to give private tours.

 Our museum staff has compiled a list of all the veterans from the Gilbert area.
 We have a veterans’ photo display in the Red Buchman Community Center.
 We would like to have more of our veterans’ photos for our display.
 If you or someone in your family is/was a veteran, please contact us with the information: Teri Harriman Gallahan (515-233-9347) or Nancy Long (515-290-8751).